TuringLang/JuliaBUGS.jl/README.md

 end
 ```
 BUGS syntax carries over almost one-to-one to Julia.
-The only change is regarding the link functions, we encourage users to call the inverse function on the RHS instead of the original BGUS-style syntax.
+The only change is regarding the link functions.
-The concern is that Julia use the "function call on LHS"-like syntax as a shorthand for function definition.
+Because Julia uses the "function call on LHS"-like syntax as a shorthand for function definition, BUGS' link function syntax can be unidiomatic and confusing.
-Thus the BUGS-style link function syntax maybe confusing for other Julia users.
+We adopt a more Julian syntax as demonstrated in the model definition above: instead of calling the link function, we call the inverse link function from the RHS.
+However, the Julian link function semantics internally is equivalent to the BUGS.

 ### Support for Lagacy BUGS Programs
-We provide a string macro `bugsmodel` to work with original (R-like) BUGS syntax:
+We also provide a string macro `bugsmodel` to work with original (R-like) BUGS syntax:

 ```julia
 bugsmodel"""